CSE512-16S/a3-davidjuliancaldwell-shirleyswirley-jamesbrains/README.md

 - Time spent developing our application:
   -*James* spent about ?????
   -*David* spent about ?????
-  -*Shirley* spent a couple hours working with and understanding the parallel coordinates library and
+  -*Shirley* spent a couple hours working with and understanding the parallel coordinates library

 - Aspects taking the most time included:
   - DEBUGGING.